mikeroySoft/mrs-hugo/content/blog/pipeline-1.md

 #### Docker

-The docker image contains the entire site, including all staticly generated content, and sits behind a load balancer.
+The docker image contains the entire site, including all statically generated content, and sits behind a load balancer.
 The LB is exposed to the world with a public IP via an nginx Ingress controller.
 I use LetsEncrypt to provide HTTPS certificates on the Ingress side so the site works without security warnings.

 This lets me keep the domain and https in a 'good state' while allowing me to update the container images behind the LB at will without disruption or re-cert'ing.

 #### Content

-All content is in a seperate github repo that gets pulled into Hugo's build process (hugo-extended) as the docker image is built.
+All content is in a separate github repo that gets pulled into Hugo's build process (hugo-extended) as the docker image is built.
 In more specific terms, 'content' is a folder in the root of the 'app'; that folder is a git submodule linking to the 'content' repo.
 On build it does a *git submodule update --remote* to pull in the other repos, which also includes the Hugo Theme.
 (Pretty handy to keep that always up to date with it's upstream source!).
 The config.toml file is configured to look at this path for the markdown content it uses to build the site.

 #### Build Process